 Do I have to pay?

 Definitely not.
-You will see the offering bags passed around towards the end of the service and some regular attenders like to give to the work of the church in this way, but new people and visitors are not expected to contribute.
+You will see the offering bags passed around towards the end of the service and the donation app QR code dotted around as some regular attenders like to give to the work of the church in this way, but new people and visitors are not expected to contribute.

 We have more information for you specifically if you…